arfenarf/DentHlthHx/README.md

 # DentHlthHx

 This repo has the bones of several recent projects.
+I have included no underlying data or our UM utility libraries but you should have a feel for how I work from these examples.

 ## D3 Student Feedback

-This is a classic NLP sentiment-and-topic analysis of the student feedback surveys we receive from most of the D3s most days.
+This is a classic NLP sentiment-and-topic analysis of the student feedback surveys we receive from most of the D3s on most days.

-Academic Affairs is intersted in the mood of the class and wants to know where the bulk of their concerns rest at a given time so they can offer better mentoring and support in the clinics.
+Academic Affairs is interested in the mood of the class.
+They want to know where the bulk of their concerns rest at a given time so they can offer better mentoring and support in the clinics.
 It's an R project running over textminR and the tidyverse.
 The audience is at the associate Dean level.
-I expect this will become a paper, please do not share
+I expect to refine and publish this, please do not share outside your team.

+When working on NLP in R, I use the approach and methodology I learned in "Tidy Text Mining in R" because it interleaves so well with other R-based tidy data tools.
+When doing NLP work in Python, I generally transform into matrices that are tractable for computation with `sklearn` and its friends.

 ## Rotation Analysis